zk-secrec/documentation/README.md

 # Documentation on the ZK-SecreC Compiler, Language and Standard Library

 This documentation can be served using the Pandora server that is also developed in Cybernetica.
 Nevertheless, it is possible to get it work with `mkdocs`.
-We have uploaded the `site` directory produced by `mkdocs` along with its contents, so the user can in principle open the documentation HTML files directly with a web browser.
+We have uploaded the `docs` directory produced by `mkdocs` along with its contents, so the user can in principle open the documentation HTML files directly with a web browser.

 Having the Pandora server installed, serving the documentation can be done by just running the `pandora` program in the root folder of this project and entering `localhost:8000` to the address bar of the web browser.